Tao Qian (Han dynasty): Death and succession

-Tao Qian died of illness in 194.
-His subordinates Mi Zhu and Mi Fang invited Liu Bei to be the new Governor of Xu Province.
+When he was seriously ill, Tao Qian told his subordinate Mi Zhu that only Liu Bei could keep this land safe.
+After his death, Mi Zhu and Chen Deng invited Liu Bei to be the new Governor of Xu Province.
 Liu Bei initially declined and offered the governorship to Yuan Shu, but Kong Rong eventually convinced him to accept.

 In Romance of the Three Kingdoms

 In the 14th-century historical novel Romance of the Three Kingdoms, Tao Qian is described as a ‘warm and sincere man’, and Zhang Kai's attack on Cao Song is depicted as being done against his will.
 Later, after Liu Bei helps him drive off Cao Cao's invasion, Tao Qian offers Liu Bei the governorship of Xu Province three times, but Liu Bei declines every time, saying that such an action would be seen as dishonourable.
 In 194, on his death bed, Tao Qian attempts one last time to ask Liu Bei to take over; Liu Bei still refuses his plea.
 Tao Qian dies peacefully soon after, and Liu Bei finally accepts his dying request after the common people of Xuzhou and his own brothers exhort him to take command.